Shukrat/JGWines_App_Android/README.md

 Helper_ServerImageRequest:
 - Used to get wine label from server when entering Wine Information Activity.
+- If the server can't be reached, displays the JG Wines logo instead.

 Helper_ServerFileRequest:
 - Used in Initial Activity to first check versions, then download all JSON files if versions mismatch.
+- If server can't be reached, tells user via Toast, then loads previous available data on device.